St. Louis Post-Judgment Enforcement Attorney

 Unfortunately, Missouri custody and visitation rights are also a common post-judgment enforcement issue.
 Again, the law is not sympathetic to parents who willfully deny visitation or custody to the other parent.
 When one parent withholds custody or visitation rights in Missouri, Tonya D. Page can help you file a motion for contempt.
 If the court decides in your favor, the other parent could be liable for a $500 fine, attorney fees and court costs.
 He or she may also have to give you extra visitation time to make up for that time that was denied; go to counseling; or post a bond to ensure no future violations.
 In extreme cases, custody arrangements may be revoked or changed.

 Divorce is hard, but a former spouse who withholds money, visitation or property is making it harder than it should be.
 At Page Law, we can help you show your ex that you’re serious about enforcing your rights.
 Sometimes, a polite but informative phone call is enough — but if necessary, we’ll take your case to court.
-To speak confidentially about your post-judgment enforcement options, call today for a free case evaluation.
+To speak confidentially about your post-judgment enforcement options, call today for a no obligation case evaluation.

 Are you in need of a Family Law attorney?